oracle/graal/espresso/docs/continuations.md

 The separation of the call targets has two advantages:

 - It does not interfere with regular calls.
-- Resuming and suspending can be PE'd, leading to fast suspend/resume cycles.
+- Resuming and suspending can be partially evaluated, leading to fast suspend/resume cycles.

 Serialization is done entirely in guest-side code, by having the `Continuation` class implement `Externalizable`.
 The format is designed to enable backwards-compatible evolution of the format.